|

 on the implementation of these decisions.
 The persons who hold these

-positions are trained in traditional administrative practices which are
+administrative positions are trained in traditional administrative

-and efficiency.
-The typical
+for uniformity and efficiency.
+The typical school administrator was

-school administrator was described as follows, in a paper by Anthony
+described as follows, in a paper by Anthony Gregorc and Eileen Johnson,

-Gregorc and Eileen Johnson, titled –Trespassing in the Holy Land: Relations Between Anthropologists
+titled “Trespassing in the Holy Land: Relations Between Anthropologists

 and Administrators.”